forthy42/net2o/wiki/squid-chain.md

 go to two columns, one as debit, one as credit.
 All values are outside the accountant's hands, so the accountant's balance is always zero (poor gal).

-If you want to scale a crypto currency, you want to separate ledgers by some arbitrary criteria so that the individual nodes are not overloaded, and millions of bookings can get in per second; which is a fairly reasonable number for micropayment.
+If you want to scale a crypto currency, you want to separate ledgers by some arbitrary criteria (sharding in database language) so that the individual nodes are not overloaded, and millions of bookings can get in per second;
+which is a fairly reasonable number for micropayment.

 Since you want to check if a coin someone offers you has already been spent, you want to ask the corresponding ledger for it.
 The ledger